mtimofiiv/express-query-params/README.md

 ## Formats

-So far, this middleware supports `mongodb` and `sql` as output formats.
+So far, this middleware supports `mongodb`, `sql` and `sequelize` as output formats.

- * In case of `mongodb`, the output is a javascript object that can be used to query MongoDb.
+ * `mongodb` the output is a javascript object that can be used to query MongoDb.
- * In case of `sql`, it will output an object with the following props:
+ * `sql` it will output an object with the following props:
    * `query` - this contains a tokenised query (ie. `$1` replaces raw params)
    * `values` - this is an array of typecast values you can use in your query runner to coincide with the `query` prop
+ * `sequelize` outputs an object usable as a where clause in a Sequelize lookup

 ## A Note About v1